Elon Musk offers to buy Twitter – KION546

 “I invested in Twitter as I believe in its potential to be the platform for free speech around the globe, and I believe free speech is a societal imperative for a functioning democracy,” he said in a letter he sent to Twitter.
 “However, since making my investment I now realize the company will neither thrive nor serve this societal imperative in its current form.
 Twitter needs to be transformed as a private company.”

-On Sunday Twitter CEO Parag Agrawal disclosed Musk had decided not to join the board, which removed that limit.
+On Sunday Twitter CEO Parag Agrawal disclosed Musk had decided not to join the board, thus removing that limit.

 Musk had been unusually silent on his plans for Twitter in the days since then.